Mace Windu: Prequel trilogy

 Windu first appeared in The Phantom Menace (1999), the first film of the prequel trilogy.
 He is portrayed by Jackson in all three prequel films.
 In The Phantom Menace, the Jedi Master Qui-Gon Jinn comes before the Jedi High Council and requests that nine-year-old Anakin Skywalker be trained, believing he is the Chosen One of Jedi prophecy destined to bring balance to the Force.
 Windu and the other Council members deny the request, believing Anakin is too old and full of fear.
-When the Council realizes that the Sith have returned, they reluctantly allow Obi-Wan Kenobi to train Anakin.
+When the Council discover that the Sith have returned after being presumed extinct for a millennium; they reluctantly allow Obi-Wan Kenobi to train Anakin.

 Windu returns in Attack of the Clones (2002), which is set ten years after the previous film.
-He initially refuses to believe that the assassination attempt on Senator Padmé Amidala was authorized by the former Jedi Master Count Dooku, who is now the leader of a Separatist movement.
+He initially refuses to believe that the assassination attempt on Senator Padmé Amidala was planned by the former Jedi Master Count Dooku, who is now the leader of a Separatist movement.
 After Obi-Wan is captured on Geonosis while investigating the Separatists, Windu leads a cadre of Jedi to rescue him.
-In the ensuing battle, Windu kills the bounty hunter Jango Fett and leads a clone army to victory against Dooku's forces.
+In the ensuing battle, Windu beheads the bounty hunter Jango Fett and leads a clone army to victory against Dooku's forces.
 As the Clone Wars begin, Windu resolves to keep an eye on the increasingly corrupt Galactic Senate.

 Revenge of the Sith (2005) takes place three years after the beginning of the Clone Wars.
 Windu and the other members of the Jedi Council are concerned that the Republic's Supreme Chancellor, Palpatine, may not relinquish his emergency powers when the Wars end.
 Their suspicions grow when the Senate grants Palpatine a vote on the Council by appointing Anakin as his personal representative.
 Although Anakin is granted Council membership, Windu notifies him that he will not be granted the rank of Jedi Master.
 This infuriates Anakin and diminishes his trust in the Council.

 After Obi-Wan kills the Separatist leader General Grievous, Palpatine reveals to Anakin that he is the Sith Lord Darth Sidious, the mastermind of the war.
-When Anakin informs Windu of Sidious's treachery, Windu and three other Jedi Masters attempt to arrest Sidious.
-The Sith Lord easily cuts down Windu's companions and then duels with him, but Windu successfully disarms the Dark Lord.
+When Anakin informs Windu of Sidious' treachery, Windu and three other Jedi Masters attempt to arrest Sidious.
+The Sith Lord easily kills Windu's companions and then duels with him, but Windu successfully disarms the Dark Lord.
 With Windu's victory imminent, Anakin pleads with him to spare Sidious—who, unbeknownst to Windu, has promised to teach Anakin to use the dark side to save his pregnant wife, Padmé Amidala, from dying in childbirth.
 Windu responds that Sidious is too dangerous to be kept alive, and prepares to execute him.
 However, desperate to save his wife, Anakin betrays Windu by severing his weapon hand before he can deliver the killing blow.
-Sidious then blasts Windu with Force lightning, which sends him falling out a window to his death.
+Sidious then blasts Windu with Force lightning and defenestrates him, and he falls to his death.